 The breathtaking boutique hotel is a five-minute drive from the airport and the main town of Gustavia.
 Having won numerous awards, including being named Best Hotel in the Atlantic & Caribbean Islands in Condé Nast Travelers’ Gold List of 2013 and US News & World Report’s 2013 list of Best Hotels in the Caribbean, Hotel St-Barth Isle de France serves up the best of both, sand and sea.

 Bathed in charms of vintage elegance, the pristine property comprises forty rooms, suites & villas that are each individually decorated.
 Enveloped in French- chic with subtle hues of sheer linens, the rooms waft in a natural luxury that complements the indigenous air of St. Barths.
 It also includes the luxurious Isle de France Spa and the resort’s signature restaurant, Las Case d’Isle.

 The LVMHWhite 1921 in St. Tropez is another luxury- oozing option for those in pursuit of French hospitality.
-For the holiday- birds that wish to migrate further than the European isles, the Moët Hennessy Louis Vuitton resort hotel in the Maldives can put them out of their airborne- misery.
+For a holiday- birds that wish to migrate further than the European isles, the Moët Hennessy Louis Vuitton resort hotel in the Maldives can put them out of their airborne- misery.
 If, however, one is a city- bird, French LVMH’s has luxury ventures at the Drake site in New York or their Cheval Blanc à Paris.
-For the more exuberant among us are plans of LVMH’s Middle- eastern, Oman offering and exotic Egyptian property.
+For the more exuberant among us are plans of LVMH’s Middle- eastern, Oman offering, and exotic Egyptian property.